mysociety/fixmystreet/customising/boundaries.md

       in the previous example.
 If you're going to do that, <strong>the data must be open data</strong> and you should probably ask about it on the <a href="http://lists.openstreetmap.org/listinfo/imports">OSM import
       list</a> first.
-Of course, if you do this, it means anyone else in the world can use it too, if they want.
+Of course, if you do this then anyone else in the world who wants the data will be able to use it too, which is why we encourage this approach.
     </p>
     <p>
       But if you can't do that, or the boundary data you have is not